 4. He doesn't want to hear about your issues

-4. Don't tell me your concerns.
-"I'm likely to get mad if you insist on having me listen to your concerns.
+"I'm likely to get mad if you insist on telling me all of your concerns.
 Your concerns sound like criticism to me so I'll want to hurt you back."
 Narcissists think everything is about them, so if you try to say something about a feeling like sadness or anxiety that you have been experiencing, they are likely to hear it as a criticisms of themselves.